AI-sandbox/XGMix/README.md

 When training a model, the resulting model will be stored in **./models**.
 That way it can be re-used for analyzing another dataset.
 The model's estimated accuracy is logged along with a confusion matrix which is stored in **./models/analysis**.
 The program simulates training data and stores in **./generated_data**.
-To automatically remove the created data when training is done, set *rm_simulated_data = True* in *config.py*.
+To automatically remove the created data when training is done, set *rm_simulated_data* to True in *config.py*.
 Note that in some cases, the simulated data can be re-used for training with similar settings.
-In those cases, not removing the data and then setting *run_simulation=False* will re-use the previously simulated data which can save a lot of time and compuation.
+In those cases, not removing the data and then setting *run_simulation* to False will re-use the previously simulated data which can save a lot of time and compuation.

 ## Pre-Trained Models